LauraVrkmp/Programmeerproject/REPORT.md

 Correcting for population size is a possibility to be further looked into.

-Story telling wise, I did not manage to complement data of different topics as aimed for by this quote:
+Story telling wise, I did not manage to complement data of different topics as aimed for by this quote from the methods and definitions of the EMCDDA:

 > In particular, information on patterns of drug use,
 	such as primary drug and injecting behavior, complement estimates of the